“PINK LADY,” he said looking me confidently in the eye.

 It is kind of like how a lot of people come up with guest blog post ideas.

 They assume bloggers want completely novel guest blog post ideas packed with wit and other flashiness.

 But they never bother to find out what the blog’s audience may actually need.

 Now I know you won’t be doing that.

-After all, you’ve read already grabbed your SuperCharged Guest Posting Blueprint and you know better.
+After all, you've read already grabbed your High Traffic Guest Post Acceptance Roadmap and you know better.